madhums/node-imager/README.md

 $ npm install imager
 ```

-**Note** : _Uptil v0.0.8 the module supported filesystem uploads and external (remote) image uploads, but the module was completely re-written
-to use async and make it much faster.
-The 0.0.9 version of the module doesn't support file system uploads.
-I will try to add it back soon.
-You can revert back to older versions if you need filesystem support etc_

 ## Usage
 **You need to create imager configuration file with image variants and your storages**